-A number of private companies are offering public schools the facility to send “electronic registered mail” in order to comply with the notice required in term of Section 41(5) of the SA School Act.
+Several private companies are offering public schools the facility to send “electronic registered mail” to comply with the notice required in term of Section 41(5) of the SA School Act.
 This article will look at whether this is a legally acceptable method of delivery.

 “41.
 Enforcement of payment of school fees.—

 (1)A public school may by process of law enforce the payment of school fees by parents who are liable to pay in terms of section 40.

 (5) Despite subsection (4), a public school may act in terms of subsection (1) if—